SalomePlatform/shaper/src/FeaturesPlugin/doc/linearCopyFeature.rst

 Result
 """"""
-Result of operation is compound.
+Result of operation is a compound.

 .. image:: images/linearcopyres.png
    :align: center